Regional Collection Center Satellite Site

 All incidents of animal bites are recorded and investigated whether they involve domesticated or wild animals.
 All bites should be reported immediately to this department for follow-up.
 Keeping your pet up to date with rabies vaccination will save alot of time and money should it be involved in a bite.
 It is also state law that dogs and cats be vaccinated for rabies.
 Please call this office following an animal bite to ensure the proper protocol is followed.
 For detailed exposure information visit this website.

 This department also runs the Calhoun County Canine Shelter and houses stray and lost dogs.
 Check out their web site for available animals.
-Call 712-297-8323 ext 236 for more information about adoptable dogs.
+Call 712-297-8323 ext 236 for more information about adoptable dogs or to claim a dog found at large.
 Click here to download an application.
-Help feed our animals!

 All food establishments, including schools, restaurants, bars, grocery stores, tanning facilities, septic tank pumpers, swimming pools and tattoo establishments are inspected annually for compliance with State Code for food safety and hygienic practices.
 Any complaints or concerns about Calhoun County food establishments or motels should be directed to the Buena Vista County Env.
 Health Office, as well as possible incidents of food-borne illnesses or submitted to Department of Inspections and Appeals (DIA) at their website.
 All inspections done in the state of Iowa are available to view here.
 All other inspections can be handled through this office.
 Call 712-297-8323 ex 236 for more information.